redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

 11. There is no httpd service.
 We will rollback in the next section and fix the problem.

-## Rollback and fix our homepage
+## Rollback and fix our webpage

 In the previous section the httpd service wasn't in the image.
 This is due to a mistake we made in the Containerfile.
-First, we will rollback so that we have the old homepage up and running, and then we will fix the problem.
+First, we will rollback so that we have the old webpage up and running, and then we will fix the problem.

-On our image builder server we will build a new Image Mode for RHEL 9 homepage image that we will deploy to the VM.
+On our image builder server we will build a new Image Mode for RHEL 9 webpage image that we will deploy to the VM.

-1. In the homepage VM we will issue the rollback command, and use the `--apply` flag to automatically reboot the VM.
+1. In the webpage VM we will issue the rollback command, and use the `--apply` flag to automatically reboot the VM.

    ```bash
    sudo bootc rollback --apply
    ```
 2. You should have been exited from the VM.
-If you aren't in the `homepage-rhel9` directory then change directory to the new web page Container file and the updated web page at `homepage-rhel9`.
-You can open the `index.html` file in the `html` directory to see the updates to the homepage.
+If you aren't in the `webpage-rhel9` directory then change directory to the new web page Container file and the updated web page at `webpage-rhel9`.
+You can open the `index.html` file in the `html` directory to see the updates to the webpage.

     ```bash
-    cd ../homepage-rhel9
+    cd ../webpage-rhel9
     ```

 3. We need to fix the Containerfile to pull the correct image from the registry.
 Use an editor to change the following line to